Should I upgrade my alarm system?

-Guard dogs have been used since pre-history, and the Romans even used geese to alert them to intruders, while the ancient pharaohs came up with some intricate ways to stop the pyramids from being robbed.
-The modern burglar alarm dates back to the mid-19th century when Augustus Russell Pope, a vicar from Massachusetts, came up with a patent for a battery-powered device that would set a bell ringing if a window was opened.
+Guard dogs have been used since pre-history, and the Romans even used geese to alert them to intruders.
+Ancient pharaohs came up with some intricate ways to stop the pyramids from being robbed.
+The modern burglar alarm dates back to the mid-19th century when Augustus Russell Pope, a vicar from Massachusetts, patented a battery-powered device that would set a bell ringing if a window was opened.

-Since then, alarm systems have improved with the invention and improvement of motion sensors, infrared technology and mobile technology.
+Since then, alarm systems have improved with the development of motion sensors, infrared technology and mobile capabilities.
 Wireless burglar alarms have arrived, and they promise to make homes more secure than they have ever been before.

 Why old burglar alarm systems need updating

-The arms race between burglars and householders is part of the reason for upgrading a burglar alarm.
+The arms race between burglars and householders is one of the biggest reasons for upgrading a burglar alarm.
 Thieves now use metal detectors, drones and Google Earth to scope out properties that they think are worth breaking into.
-It’s also easier than ever to establish the layout of a property using estate agents’ floorplans and pictures, which can remain online long after the house or apartment has changed hands.
+It’s also easier than ever to establish the layout of a property using estate agents’ floor plans and pictures, which can remain online long after the house or apartment has changed hands.

 But there are other reasons to consider improving your burglar alarm system:

 - Changes to the house can create security issues, such as the addition of a conservatory, a kitchen extension or a new roof light.
 Homeowners sometimes forget to install shock sensors to these new additions, or their current outdoor motion detector may be blocked.

 - Wired systems are vulnerable to being cut, and there is evidence that burglars routinely cut the power to homes they intend to break into.

-- False alarms are less likely with new systems which are monitored on a 24-hour basis.
+- False alarms are less likely to occur with new systems, which are monitored on a 24-hour basis.

 - Older systems are recognisable.
 Many burglars learn their weaknesses, or even how to dismantle them altogether.
 In general, burglars are less likely to be deterred by an older alarm.

-So if you have an old alarm system and feel this no longer meets your needs, here are some of the features you should explore.
+So if you have an old alarm system that no longer meets your needs, here are some of the features you should explore: